RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 ### What's the Difference

-First you need to learn to identify when you are dissociated and what it feels like to _not_ be dissociated.
+In order to change your patterns you first need to identify when they're happening.
+So before you can first you need to learn to identify when you are dissociated and what it feels like to _not_ be dissociated.
 Dissociation can manifest as a feeling of floating above or outside one's body rather than inhabiting it, or a feeling of floatiness, or even mild dizziness.
 However, everyone is a bit different, and you may have a different experience of learning to recognize _your_ dissociation.
 Personally, I most readily notice my dissociation by checking on the physical sensations in my body, and noticing the _lack_ of sensations that I know I should be feeling, like sitting on a chair for instance.

-Learning to recognize _when_ you are dissociated is probably going to be more challenging without someone to interact with about it, because the very nature of being in a dissociated state means you are unlikely to notice it.
+Learning to recognize _when_ you are dissociated is key.
+But the very nature of being in a dissociated state means you are unlikely to notice it.
 To counteract this, it's useful to try and develop a habit of checking in with yourself periodically throughout the day and asking "How am I feeling right now?
 Do I feel dissociated?"
 Then check for the specific physical sensations (or lack thereof) that you will begin to associate with being dissociated.